algosup/2023-2024-project-5-flutter-team-4/Documents/QA/test_plan.md

 The smoke testing[^12] sessions will follow these precise steps:

 - **Download**: Download the latest release, main or dev version.
 - **Test**: Test the cases defined in the "[Test cases](https://docs.google.com/spreadsheets/d/120rxgt8Hd9536cIEwhTwKL6HWTVtzE1JTABL5F2K55A/edit?usp=sharing)" sheet.
 Tests that have already been tested shall be tested again to ensure no errors break the previously working part of the code.
+Once a feature has been tested more than one time, only the date and the status of the last test shall be modified to avoid repetitive lines in the table.
 - **Report**: Report the results of the multiple tests in this [Google sheet](https://docs.google.com/spreadsheets/d/120rxgt8Hd9536cIEwhTwKL6HWTVtzE1JTABL5F2K55A/edit?hl=fr#gid=1501642177&range=B:B) and create an issue for each bug[^15] found during the tests.

 #### 2.4.2 Beta testing